Dhivakar-k24/Cybersecurity-Project/README.md

 The project is useful for:

-Cybersecurity learning
+Cybersecurity learning,
-Text classification practice
+Text classification practice,
-Real-world ML model deployment
+Real-world ML model deployment.